-In a large mixing bowl I stirred together the plain flour, light brown sugar, cocoa powder, baking powder and bicarbonate of soda.
-In a large jug I whisked together the vegan condensed milk alternative, vegetable oil, unsweetened plant milk and vanilla extract.
+In a large mixing bowl stir together the plain flour, light brown sugar, cocoa powder, baking powder and bicarbonate of soda.
+In a large jug, whisk together the vegan condensed milk alternative, vegetable oil, unsweetened plant milk and vanilla extract.

-I poured the wet ingredients into the dry ingredients and mixed them together, then I divided the mixture between my cake tins and baked for 25 minutes.
+Pour the wet ingredients into the dry ingredients and mix them together, then divide the mixture between the cake tins and bake for 25 minutes.

-While the cakes were cooling I made the frosting.
-I mixed the dairy free butter and vegan condensed milk alternative together, then I added vanilla extract, melted vegan dark chocolate, cocoa powder and icing sugar until it came together into a spreadable frosting.
+While the cakes are cooling, make the frosting.
+Mix the dairy free butter and vegan condensed milk alternative together, then add vanilla extract, melted vegan dark chocolate, cocoa powder and icing sugar until it comes together into a spreadable frosting.